charmplusplus/charm4py/docs/install.rst

   - Python 2.7 or 3.3+.
 Python 3 is *highly* recommended for best performance, and for continued support.
-    Charmpy has been tested with the following implementations: CPython (most common Python implementation) and PyPy_.
+    CharmPy has been tested with the following implementations: CPython (most common Python implementation) and PyPy_.

   - `Charm++`_ shared library.
 See below for instructions on building the shared library.